shannonjohnstone/campers/campers-ui/README.md

 # Campers UI

 Simple React UI to display data.

-Did not using redux as i thought for this project is was just overkill.
+Did not using redux as i thought for this project is was just overkill, the only item i can see a slight use for redux atm is the Loader.
+It would be sitting in the root of the application and be listen for a redux state change.

 ## Run Project
 ### `npm start`